Reviewing Sonic Automotive (SAH) & Carvana (CVNA)

 |2.67

-Sonic Automotive presently has a consensus target price of $23.33, indicating a potential upside of 7.53%.
-Carvana has a consensus target price of $25.54, indicating a potential downside of 36.76%.
-Given Sonic Automotive’s higher possible upside, equities research analysts plainly believe Sonic Automotive is more favorable than Carvana.
+Sonic Automotive currently has a consensus target price of $23.33, suggesting a potential upside of 7.78%.
+Carvana has a consensus target price of $25.54, suggesting a potential downside of 40.35%.
+Given Sonic Automotive’s higher possible upside, analysts plainly believe Sonic Automotive is more favorable than Carvana.

-This table compares Sonic Automotive and Carvana’s revenue, earnings per share (EPS) and valuation.
+This table compares Sonic Automotive and Carvana’s top-line revenue, earnings per share and valuation.

 |Gross Revenue